-It's estimated that 90% of women suffer from period pain.
-In some cases the pain is very severe.
+It's estimated that 90% of women have painful periods.
+In some cases the pain can be very severe.
 If painkillers like paracetamol are not strong enough to ease the cramps, there are other treatments that can be more effective.
 One of these is mefenamic acid, which works like ibuprofen to reduce inflammation and pain.

-The doctors at Zava can usually prescribe mefenamic acid for you if:
+The doctors at ZAVA can usually prescribe mefenamic acid if:

 - you’ve always had painful periods

 - you have a separate condition causing your painful periods and have already had this treatment recommended to you by a doctor

 Please check your spelling or try another treatment name.

 When you have your period, your womb tightens (contracts) to shed its lining, causing blood loss.
 During these contractions, less oxygen can get to your womb via your blood vessels.
 It’s the lack of oxygen in the tissue of your womb that causes the pain.

 The contractions are triggered by a substance in your body called prostaglandins.
 Generally, the higher the level of prostaglandins you have, the more painful your periods will be.

 The medical name for period pain is dysmenorrhoea.
 There are 2 types of dysmenorrhoea: primary and secondary.

 Primary dysmenorrhoea is when you experience pain during your period but there is nothing medically wrong with you.
 No matter how mild or strong your pain is during your period, the medical name for the experience is primary dysmenorrhoea.